beamly/express-winston/Readme.md

           colorize: true
         })
       ],
-      meta: true, // optional: control whether you want to log the meta data about the request (default to true)
+      meta: true, // optional: control whether you want to log the meta data about the request (default to true).
+Can also pass function(req, res) which returns an object containing metadata fields to log.
       msg: "HTTP {{req.method}} {{req.url}}" // optional: customize the default logging message.
 E.g. "{{res.statusCode}} {{req.method}} {{res.responseTime}}ms {{req.url}}"
     }));
     app.use(app.router); // notice how the router goes after the logger.